Michael Burry exits stakes in 6 banks after betting big amid regional bank crisis

 Scion did not immediately respond to requests for comment on the investments.

-Burry gained fame for his moves during the 2008 crisis, predicted and then profiting from a collapse in residential real estate prices as early as 2007.
+Burry gained fame for his moves during the 2008 crisis, in which he predicted and then profited from a collapse in residential real estate prices as early as 2007.
 He was portrayed as a central figure in Michael Lewis's 2010 book "The Big Short."
 Christian Bale later portrayed him in a 2015 film adaptation of the Lewis book.

 Other notable investors including major hedge funds Bridgewater Associates, the world's biggest, and quantitative trading pioneer Renaissance Technologies adjusted their banking exposure in the second quarter.